patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/usage-and-behavior/filters/filters.md

 1. **Attribute selector:** A select list that allows the user to select the attribute that they want to filter against.
 2. **Value selector:** A value selector that is used to pass a value to the filter.
 The value selector can be any data input component.
 Common components used for value selection include:

     a.
 A **text entry field** for entering a value from the keyboard.
 Use when you will enter the value as unbounded data (e.g. a name).
-When the text entry field is a basic search input, the value will appear as a chip automatically, and the search will start being validated.
-When the text entry field is a search input with a button, the value will appear as a chip and the search will be validated when the user presses the Enter key on their keyboard or the arrow button.
+When the text entry field is a basic search input, the value will appear as a label automatically, and the search will start being validated.
+When the text entry field is a search input with a button, the value will appear as a label and the search will be validated when the user presses the Enter key on their keyboard or the arrow button.

     b.
 A **single select** for selecting a value from a predefined list.
-This will work the same as a stand alone single select, however since any selection in an attribute filter will result in a chip, there is no need to have an “All” option as part of your menu, as users can reset their filters via the filter chips.
+This will work the same as a stand alone single select, however since any selection in an attribute filter will result in a label, there is no need to have an “All” option as part of your menu, as users can reset their filters via the filter labels.

     c.
 A **checkbox select** for selecting multiple values from a predefined list.
 Multiple values will be combined using a logical "OR" operation.